meal-or-no-meal/meal-or-no-meal.github.io/index.md

 #### Deficiencies
 What we would like to improve:
 * High Priority Items

+    * INCOMPLETE - Calendar fragment does not currently display scheduled meals.
     * INCOMPLETE - Ingredients are not currently being stored or retrieved.
 They also need to be parsed from Strings to Lists of ingredient items.
     * INCOMPLETE - Shopping List does is not currently wired to retreive ingredients and needs date-range